 - Vitamin-binding proteins.
 Smaller proteins that act as carriers to deliver B-complex vitamins to the body.
 Carrier proteins and the associated vitamins folate (B6), B12 and orotic acid are found in colostrum.

 - Mineral-binding proteins.
 The iron-binding proteins, lactoferrin and transferrin, have already been discussed above.
 In addition to interfering with the replication of certain microorganisms, they also serve to capture iron from the ingested food and present it in a form that can readily be absorbed by the body.
 Lactoferrin can also bind copper and deliver it in a form suitable for absorption by the body.
 In addition, there are two carrier proteins in colostrum that assist in the absorption of calcium.
-They are casein, which is also an abundant source of amino acids to build new protein molecules, and alpha-lactalbumin, which is present in colostrum very soon after birth.
+They are casein, and alpha- lactalbumin, which is present in colostrum very soon after birth.

 - Cyclic adenosine monophosphate (cAMP).
 A phosphorylated nucleotide in a very specialized form that transfers the chemical energy necessary to drive metabolic reactions to form new protein, carbohydrate and fat molecules.